Artist’s Model of Paradise Walk in Chelsea

 They are a class very much misunderstood.
 A girl who poses for an artist is not the immoral, abandoned woman that the suburbs suppose her.
 She picks up something of an education, she learns something of art, she lives as interestingly, as usefully and as honestly as many of the people who condemn her.

-Lottie’s husband, John, was a carman or delivery driver earning about a pound a week, which was slightly more than the average wage of forty-two pounds a year.
+What those who judged models so harshly did not realise was that a sitting fee would be invaluable for a family existing on the breadline — certainly important enough to put aside finer feelings of respectability.
+Lottie’s husband, John Stafford, was a carman or delivery driver earning about a pound a week, which was slightly more than the average wage of forty-two pounds a year.
 His wage of twenty shillings — two hundred and forty old pennies — had to keep a family at a time when a single loaf of bread cost fivepence.
-A loaf a day would be fourteen-and-a-half percent of the Stafford’s weekly budget.
+A loaf a day would be almost fifteen percent of the Stafford’s weekly budget.

 A large bare room, with no furniture but a divan or camp-bed, a couple of chairs, an easel, and a model-stand made of a big box that holds a few coats and hats and coloured silks that do duty in a dozen pictures; a big window slanting up across the roof, with blinds to temper its light; canvases and old paintings without frames leaning against the walls; the artist, his coat off ready for work, strolling up and down with a cigarette between his lips, looking critically and lovingly at the canvas on the easel, and now and again pulling out his watch; that is a fair picture of a studio at about half-past ten on a workday morning.

-Born in 1878 the Irish painter William Orpen was a child prodigy who entered the Dublin Metropolitan School of Art aged thirteen and the Slade School of Art at nineteen.
-From 1903 to 1907 Orpen and his friend Augustus John ran the Chelsea Art School, which was based at 4 and 5 Rossetti Studios in Flood Street, and where, possibly, Lottie worked.
-Orpen lived with his first wife at 11 and 13 Royal Hospital Road, where, just round the corner from Paradise Walk, he kept a studio.
-In A History of the County of Middlesex: Volume 12 Chelsea, published in 2004 by Victoria County History, we find the following details:
+Born in 1878, the Irish painter William Orpen was a child prodigy who entered the Dublin Metropolitan School of Art aged thirteen and the Slade School of Art at nineteen.
+From 1903 to 1907 he and his friend Augustus John ran the Chelsea Art School at 4 and 5 Rossetti Studios in Flood Street, and it is possible that Lottie worked there.
+He lived with his first wife, and kept a studio, just round the corner from Paradise Walk at 11 and 13 Royal Hospital Road.

 The presence in Chelsea of many leading artists during much of the 19th and 20th centuries made up a large part of Chelsea’s renown beyond its borders and its reputation as an artistic and bohemian colony.
 While artists in previous centuries were attracted to Chelsea to paint its riverside and houses, its artistic reputation was created through its position as one of a handful of places which saw a concentration of artists’ studios when, in the 60 years prior to the First World War, over 1,300 domestic artists’ studios were erected in London as a whole.
 Chelsea was favoured because at the time when the fashion for large and luxuriously fitted studios flourished, prompted by the rise of professionalism among artists, it had sites available for building at reasonable cost, while still being close to the West End and the picture-buying public.